Mitchell8903/AI-Writing-Tool/README.md

 - Ensure project data persists correctly across sessions and doesn't interfere between users

 #### 2. Improve Write Phase
--Break down the single blank quill editor into small, focused editable sections for each section in the outline created during the plan/outline phase.
+- Break down the single blank quill editor into small, focused editable sections for each section in the outline created during the plan/outline phase.
 This will help with "Blank Page Paralysis"
--Dynamically display the outline the user created in the plan/outline phase, with isolated editors for each section.
+- Dynamically display the outline the user created in the plan/outline phase, with isolated editors for each section.
 Ensure the sectioned editors update automatically if the user goes back to the plan phase and modifies the outline

 #### 4. UI/UX Polish
 - Fix inconsistencies in style, padding, and spacing throughout the interface